stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphcollection/toarray/_index.md

 ---
+title: Aspose::Words::ParagraphCollection::ToArray method
-title: ToArray
+linktitle: ToArray
 second_title: Aspose.Words for C++ API Reference
-description: Copies all paragraphs from the collection to a new array of paragraphs.
+description: Aspose::Words::ParagraphCollection::ToArray method.
+Copies all paragraphs from the collection to a new array of paragraphs in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words/paragraphcollection/toarray/